accuknox/help/docs/how-to/gcp-onboarding.md

 ## From AccuKnox SaaS UI

-**Step 1:** Go to the Accuknox SaaS.
+**Step 1:** Go to the AccuKnox SaaS.
 Navigate to the “Settings” → “Cloud Accounts” then “Add Account”.

 ![image](images/gcp/gcp-saas-0.png)